America’s Cup holders call on New Zealand government to account for actions

 As we state in these letters we would welcome the intervention of the Ombudsman or Public Services Commission to look at MBIE’s actions through this protracted process.’

-Further documentation available here . . .
+Released documentation available here . . .

 Related Post: